 - a.
-Fulfill GUE General Instructor Candidate Prerequisites as outlined in section 3.3.2.2. - Be certified as a GUE Recreational Diver Level 2 or GUE Fundamentals diver.
+Fulfill GUE General Instructor Candidate Prerequisites as outlined in section 3.3.2.2. - b.
+Be certified as a GUE Recreational Diver Level 2 or GUE Fundamentals diver.
 Neither of the classes need to have been taken using doubles.
-However, all fundamental skills, excluding those requiring a double cylinder configuration, must be at the Fundamentals - Technical level.
+However, all fundamental skills, excluding those requiring a double cylinder configuration, must be at the Fundamentals Tachnical meting lough Such skills, include hyperparts and thim, propulsion, and - Technical rating level.
 Such skills include buoyancy and trim, propulsion and maneuvering, and primary light use. - c.
 Have conducted at least 200 dives; of these, 50 must have been in a GUE configuration and 50 must have been at a depth of at least 80 ft/24 m. - d.
 Complete the internship requirement by observing-as a registered candidate-one entire GUE Fundamentals or GUE Rec 1 class (3.3.2.3, a). - e.
 Undertake a GUE Instructor Training Course (3.3.2.3, b).